What qualifications do I need?

-KMMS is committed to widening access to medical degrees and has ambitious targets to recruit students who have the talent and aspiration to study medicine and are from under-represented groups or disadvantaged backgrounds.
+KMMS is committed to widening participation to medicine and has ambitious targets to recruit students who have the talent and aspiration to study medicine and are from disadvantaged backgrounds.

-We will also guarantee an invitation to interview for applicants who meet the standard entry requirements and our required UCAT score if you are:
+We will guarantee an invitation to interview for applicants who meet the standard entry requirements and our required UCAT score if they are:

-- Currently studying at schools in the Kent & Medway Progression Federation (KMPF) or a partner school or college of either Canterbury Christ Church University or the University of Kent or at a University of Kent Academies Trust school
+- Currently studying at schools in the Kent & Medway Progression Federation (KMPF), a partner school or college of either Canterbury Christ Church University or the University of Kent or at a University of Kent Academies Trust school

-Eligible students from a widening participation background will receive a contextualised and lower conditional academic offer and further consideration will be given to applicants at all stages of the admission process.
-So, for example if you are currently at secondary school or an FE college and you have not had the opportunity to take up a NHS work placement we will assess other relevant experience as part of your application and within the interview process.
-If you are a local mature student we may be able to offer you mock interview practice prior to your actual interviews.
+Eligible students from a widening participation background will be considered for a lower conditional academic offer of either ABB or BBB.
+Further consideration will be given to widening participation applicants at all stages of the admission process.
+For example, if an applicant has not had the opportunity to take up an NHS work placement we will take into consideration other relevant experience as part of your application and within the interview process.

 - Complete an application through UCAS